milanwiedemann/phc-coding-club/resources/Sheet1.md

     ## [1] 1 2 3 1 2 3

-We can do some slightly more advanced things with rep() that we’ll look at in the appendix.
+We can do some slightly more advanced things with `rep()` that we’ll look at in the appendix.

-Aside from rep(), there is another common method for quickly generating vectors of arbitrary length.
-If you want to make a numeric sequence rather than a simple repetition of the same few elements, you can use the **:** operator.
-Simply typing n:m, where n and m are any integers, makes a vector of all integers between n and m inclusive (if n is more than m it will output them in reverse).
+Aside from `rep()`, there is another common method for quickly generating vectors of arbitrary length.
+If you want to make a numeric sequence rather than a simple repetition of the same few elements, you can use the `:` operator.
+Simply typing `n:m`, where n and m are any integers, makes a vector of all integers between n and m inclusive (if n is more than m it will output them in reverse).

-There is a function that does the same thing as : but allows for more options called **seq()**, which we will also look at in the appendix.
+There is a function that does the same thing as `:` but allows for more options called `seq()`, which we will also look at in the appendix.

 ## 1.8: Using mathematical operators with vectors